 If I looked in the Mirror of Erised right now, I would literally just see myself taking a nap.

 The winning option for this week’s Wordy Wednesday is poetry/song lyrics, so I figured I’d share another poem from the beginning of college.
-My family had two cats all while I was growing up–Jesse (mine) and Willy (my brother’s)–and Jesse was basically my constant companion.
+My family had two cats all while I was growing up–Jesse (mine) and Willy (my sister’s)–and Jesse was basically my constant companion.
 Jesse and I were rarely apart when I was home from when we first got the cats when I was a year and a half old, until he died suddenly in November, 2011.
 I wrote this poem for him.

 It’s the one glance back,

 And I will miss you

 I will miss you so much it

 Did you feel the cold, my

 tears when I said